stefanhans/distributed-contexting/why/PITCHME.md

 +++

-### Find the digitalisation paradigmand ...
+### Find today's digitalization paradigm and ...

-- win the digitalisation challenge |
+- win the digitalization challenge |
 - gain freedom with existential protection |
 - be creative and work with free teams |
 - participate on making the world a better place |